contrivancecompanychicago/cosine-game-forum-harlowe/README.md

 ##### Syntax highlighter

  * The green line marking whitespace before hooks that's removed by changer attachment (added in 3.2.0) has been removed, due to the possibility of false positives when using non-changer variables in position (which is no longer an error, as mentioned above).
+ * Code inside HTML comments is no longer highlighted.
  * Tooltips (if enabled) now dismiss themselves if you move the mouse cursor a bit.

 #### Additions